 In his own words, “Tutoring is a way to give back to my community and help those who most need it.
 It is also a lot of fun to spend time helping the kids.
 I look forward to it every week.”

 Allison Maldonado, Skid Row Learning Center Instructor

-Thanks for being a star tutor, Keegan!
+Thanks for being an awesome tutor, Tamara!

 Kenisha Edwards, Regional Coordinator